Matt Paterson: Southend United

-Paterson signed a two and a half-year deal with Southend United on 22 January 2010.
+Paterson signed a two-and-a-half-year deal with Southend United on 22 January 2010.

 He made his debut the following day against Wycombe Wanderers in a 1–1 draw.
 Paterson opened his scoring for Southend United at Milton Keynes Dons and followed this up with a goal against Charlton Athletic in the league.

 Paterson started the 2010 season with two goals in a 3–2 victory against Bristol City in the League Cup on 10 August followed by two goals against Barnet in the Football League Trophy on 5 October 2010.

 Stockport County loan

 On 9 February 2011, Paterson joined League Two side Stockport County on loan.
-On 12 February 2011 Paterson made his Stockport debut against Bury and scored the opening goal in a 2–1 victory to lift The Hatters off the bottom of the table.
-On 5 March 2011, Paterson scored the equalising goal in a 2–1 win against Oxford United.
+On 12 February 2011, he made his Stockport debut against Bury and scored the opening goal in a 2–1 victory to lift The Hatters off the bottom of the table.
+On 5 March 2011, he scored the equalising goal in a 2–1 win against Oxford United.
 A few days later, County confirmed that Paterson's loan had been extended until the end of the season.
 Paterson continued to try to keep Stockport County in the Football League with another goal against promotion chasing Stevenage on 9 April 2011.
 He returned to his parent club in early May after picking up an injury which ruled him out for the remainder of the season.

 Hamilton Academical loan

 On 9 August 2011, Paterson joined Hamilton Academical on loan.
-The deal will run until 1 January 2012.
-On 13 August 2011 Paterson opened his scoring with Accies on his League debut in the 5–1 win over Ross County.
+The deal was to run until 1 January 2012.
+On 13 August 2011, he opened his scoring with Accies on his League debut in the 5–1 win over Ross County.

 Back from injury Paterson scored his second Accies goal with a right-footed curler to open the scoring in the 3–1 defeat of Queen of the South.

 Forest Green Rovers loan

 On 6 January 2012, Paterson joined Forest Green Rovers on loan.
 The deal ran for a month.
-Paterson was sent off on his debut against Mansfield Town the following day for serious foul play, only 12 minutes after coming on as a substitute in what proved to be his only appearance.
+He was sent off on his debut against Mansfield Town the following day for serious foul play, only 12 minutes after coming on as a substitute in what proved to be his only appearance.